List of east–west roads in Toronto: Adelaide Street

 Adelaide Street was named after Princess Adelaide of Saxe-Meiningen (wife of King William IV) by Peter Russell, second Lieutenant Governor of Upper Canada, in his 1797 plan of Toronto.
-The original section of Adelaide was only a portion of the present street.
-In 1844, Little Adelaide Street, Adelaide Street and Newgate Street were amalgamated to form Adelaide Street.
+The original section of Adelaide Street was only a portion of the present street.
+In 1844, Little Adelaide Street, Adelaide Street and Newgate Street were amalgamated to form Adelaide Street from Jarvis to Bathurst Street.
 The street was split into east and west sections in 1884.
 In 1926, at the request of property owners, Adelaide Street West was extended from Bathurst Street to Shaw Street, incorporating the entirety of Defoe Street and McDonnell Square.

-The most recent extension came in 1965, when Adelaide Street East was routed onto Duke Street, which crossed between Jarvis Street and Parliament Street.
-This was done in advance of the opening of the lower section of the Don Valley Parkway and eastern section of the Gardiner Expressway.
-Newgate and Duke Streets were amalgamated into Adelaide Street East.
-Between the Eastern Avenue ramp and Bathurst Street, Adelaide Street serves as the eastbound member of a one-way pair, together with Richmond Street as the westbound member.
+The most recent extension came in 1965, when Adelaide Street East was routed eastward onto Duke Street, which crossed between Jarvis Street and Parliament Street.
+This was done in advance of the opening of the lower section of the Don Valley Parkway and the eastern section of the Gardiner Expressway.
+Newgate and Duke Streets were amalgamated into Adelaide Street East and a connecting road was built from Parliament to the Parkway at Eastern Avenue where an on-ramp connects to the northbound Parkway.
+At the same time, the newly-extended Adelaide was converted to a one-way street in the easterly direction.
+Between the Eastern Avenue ramp and Bathurst, Adelaide serves as the eastbound member of a one-way pair, together with Richmond Street as the westbound member.

 Richmond Street

 Richmond Street is named after Charles Lennox, 4th Duke of Richmond.
 Lennox came to Canada in 1818 as Governor-in-Chief of British North America, and died a year later after being bitten by a rabid fox while touring the countryside.
-Richmond Street absorbed Duchess Street and became a one-way road in 1958 as part of a process to build ramps to Eastern Avenue and the Don Valley Parkway.
+Richmond Street absorbed Duchess Street east of Jarvis and became a one-way road in 1958 as part of a process to build ramps to Eastern Avenue and the Don Valley Parkway.
 Richmond Street is a westbound one-way street from Yonge Street to Strachan Avenue, and it is one-way eastbound from Niagara Street to Bathurst Street.
 It is serving as the westbound member of a one-way pair, together with Adelaide Street as its eastbound counterpart.
 Between its western terminus at Strachan Avenue and Bathurst Street, the street is one-way, alternating directions twice.
-The street from east of Yonge Street to York Street was once called Hospital Street.
+The street from east of Yonge Street to York Street was once called Hospital Street after the original location of Toronto General Hospital.

 The Queensway

-The Queensway was named in the 1950s as such, rather than restoring the former name of Queen Street, because the Borough of Etobicoke desired a counterpart to The Kingsway.
+The Queensway was constructed in the 1950s, connecting Queen Street at Roncesvalles to Queen Street west of the Humber River.
+The section west of the Humber was renamed as such, rather than using Queen Street, because the Borough of Etobicoke desired a counterpart to The Kingsway.
+At the same time as Metro Toronto was building the Gardiner Expressway, it constructed the section of The Queensway from Roncesvalles westward through High Park to the Humber River, incorporating a separated street-car right-of-way in the middle.
+This replaced the section of Lakeshore Road that extended from Roncesvalles.